victorvicpal/MGSR/README.md

 > **Note:**

-> - Cross-variograms normally follows a "Power Distribution" due to the small scale of Factorial Techniques.
+> - Cross-variograms usually follows a "Power Distribution" due to the small scale of Factorial Techniques.
 > - Unlike geostatistical analyses, we don't have a real field where boundaries restrict our study.
 On the other hand, this aspect is more positive than negative because we can portray a more simple grid without losing information.

 ## Installation